 A Storm of Swords

 Ramsay keeps Theon at the Dreadfort, where he reportedly flays him.
 He sends a small piece of his skin to King Robb Stark as a gift, to show vengeance is being exacted for Bran and Rickon Stark's "murders."
 Ramsay's father, Lord Roose Bolton, murders Robb at the Red Wedding.
-Afterward, House Bolton is rewarded for their service to the Lannisters, with Roose named Warden of the North and Ramsay being given a girl posing as Arya Stark (Jeyne Poole); this gives Ramsay a claim to become Lord of Winterfell.
+Afterward, House Bolton is rewarded for their service to the Lannisters, with Roose named Warden of the North and Ramsay betrothed to a girl posing as Arya Stark (Jeyne Poole); this would give Ramsay a claim to become Lord of Winterfell.
 They also receive a decree of legitimization from King Tommen Baratheon, making Ramsay an official Bolton, Ramsay Bolton, instead of a bastard Snow.